-Q: What guarantees do I have about rising fees and assessments in the future?
+Q: What about changes in fees and assessments in the future?

+Fees and assessments are on a cost basis so they could go up or down.
 Any increase in the annual assessment greater than 10% is subject to a 2/3 the vote of the owners.
-In fact there has been no raise in the past two years.
+In fact there has been no raise in the past five years.
 One time special assessments are similarly subject to vote if in excess of 20%.
 Currently there are no special assessments.